SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 [Dart Edge](https://docs.dartedge.dev/) is a project by [Invertase](https://invertase.io/) to run Dart on Edge function by transpiling it to JS (or WASM soon).

-Currently it only supports [Cloudflare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/features/edge-functions) and plans to support more in future.
+Currently, it only supports [Cloudflare Workers](https://workers.cloudflare.com/), and [Vercel Edge Functions](https://vercel.com/features/edge-functions) and plans to support more in the future.

 # Final thoughts

-Right now I feel Dart backends are going in right direction and it would be a good time to start learning.
-Still wouldn't suggest building your billion dollar startup (maybe in a few years 🤞) on it as it would be difficult to find developer who would love to write Dart backend or [hire me](mail:hey@darshanrander.com).
+Right now I feel Dart backends are going in the right direction and it would be a good time to start learning.
+Still wouldn't suggest building your billion-dollar company (maybe in a few years 🤞) on it as it would be difficult to find a developer who would love to write Dart backend or [hire me](mail:hey@darshanrander.com).